rstahlb/rstahlb/README.md

 What I'm looking for:

-- 🤖 Roles that leverage my hands-on experience in **LLM fine-tuning, agentic system design, and edge AI deployment** on Apple Silicon
+- 🤖 Roles that leverage my hands-on experience in **LLM fine-tuning, agent cognition architecture, and edge AI deployment** on Apple Silicon
 - 🖥 Environments where my **decade-plus background in Linux and SRE** — kernel debugging, high-availability systems, automation at scale — is a genuine asset, not an afterthought
 - 📈 Teams invested in **continued growth**, where I can deepen my AI engineering skills while contributing immediately with proven infrastructure expertise
 - 🔐 Organizations that take **privacy-first design and security** seriously — local-first compute, auditable pipelines, and responsible AI deployment